"The Forgiven" (2022) Review: A Desert Drama Where the Mouth is Faster Than the Gun

 “The Battery” Review – A Tale of Baseball & Survival

-The Battery mostly focusses on two friends living in a zombie infested world.
+The Battery mostly focuses on two friends living in a zombie-infested world.
 Life as it is, surviving zombies and baseball.

 "Mainstream" (2021) Review: Eat the Art

-From Gia Coppola, the comedy-drama film Mainstream stars Andrew Garfield, Maya Hawke, Nat Wolff, and Jason Schwartzman.
-The film addresses what you're willing to sacrifice to become famous on the internet.
-Is throwing everyone you know under the bus worth a few more likes or follows?
+From Gia Coppola, the comedy-drama film "Mainstream" stars Andrew Garfield, Maya Hawke, Nat Wolff, and Jason Schwartzman.
+The film addresses what we're willing to sacrifice to become famous on the internet.
+Is throwing everyone we know under the bus worth a few more likes or follows?

 Fantaspoa 2021 - "Kontora" Review

-A black and white drama shrouded in mystery.
-Kontora takes the two and a half hour scenic route to the meaning behind a grandfather's diary, buried treasure, and a man who can only walk backwards.
+As a black and white drama shrouded in mystery, Kontora takes the two and a half hour scenic route to the meaning behind a grandfather's diary, buried treasure, and a man who can only walk backwards.
 This film is a part of the Brazilian film festival known as Fantaspoa 2021.